avigewirtz/avigewirtz.github.io-/make/writing-a-simple-makefile.md

 ```

 * **Dependencies**.
 The files that the target _directly_ depends on (e.g., `testintmath` directly depends on `testintmath.o` and `intmath.o`).
 * **Command**.
-The command to build the target (e.g., the command to build `testintmath` is `gcc217 intmath.o testintmath.o -o testintmath`).
+The command to build the target.
 Note that the command _must_ be preceded by a Tab character.
 Failure to do so will result in an error.

 This results in the following makefile: